Symptoms, causes, and how to manage equine gastric ulcers

 Ulcers can happen in either location, but are most common along the ‘join’ in the two different surfaces of the stomach, the margo-plicatus or on the squamous portion (see Diagram 1).

 Excessive acid exposure is thought to be the predominant cause of ulceration in the non-glandular, squamous mucosa.
 The correlation between exercise and ulcer disease is believed to be caused by compression of the stomach during trot / canter / gallop which in turn results in acid exposure to the squamous mucosa.

 Diagram 1: The Stomach of the Horse

-The incidence of EGUS varies with breed, use, management and level of training, with the highest occurrence in thoroughbred racehorses; as many as 80-100% of horses affected within 2-3 months of training.
+The incidence of EGUS varies with breed, use, management and level of training, with the highest occurrence in thoroughbred racehorses.
+As many as 80-100% of horses are affected within 2-3 months of training.

 Horses at pasture have a lower incidence of EGUS.
 During grazing there is a constant chewing, which provides a continuous flow of saliva and ingesta that buffers the stomach, helping to neutralise the stomach acid.

 Table 1.
 Prevalence of ESGD according to breed / discipline